getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

 punctuation wrappers.
 Maps onto impl as bare `and(...)` / `or(...)`.

 **Visible productions** correspond to `production(NAME, ...)` in the combinator impl — they appear as named nodes in the AST.

-A few visible productions emit AST nodes whose type differs from the EBNF name (aliases).
-Inline comments flag each one.
-Two alias families appear repeatedly:
-- `Grouped*` productions all emit `GroupedExpr` (different inner grammars enforce context-specific restrictions on what's allowed inside parens; AST shape is uniform).
-- `SingleAccessExpr` and `MultiAccessExpr` both emit `AccessExpr`.
+Every visible production emits an AST node whose type matches the production name exactly — no aliasing, no name-rewriting.
+Where multiple productions share structural shape but differ in inner content (e.g. the five paren-grouping variants), each is its own distinct AST node, named to reflect its inner content.

 **Trivia is explicit.** Two hidden helpers: